 Definition and characteristics

-A security group is a logically isolated, mutually accessible group of instances within the same region that all share the same security requirements.
+A security group is a logically isolated, mutually accessible group of instances within the same region that have the same security requirements.

 - Each ECS instance must belong to at least one security group and can belong to multiple security groups at the same time.

 - A security group can manage multiple ECS instances within the same region.

 - ECS instances in different security groups cannot communicate with each other over the internal network.
 However, you can configure security group rules to allow access between the security groups.